mamartinod/grip-nulling/README.md

 - emcee >= 3.1.4
 - numdifftools >= 0.9.41
 - astropy >= 5.2.1
-- cupy >= 11.5.0 (optional and has to be manually installed besides GRIP)
+- cupy >= 11.5.0 (optional and not downloaded during the installation)
+- lampe >= 0.8.2 (optional and not downloaded during the installation)
+- pytorch >= 2.1.2 (optional and not downloaded during the installation)

 ## From PIP
 1. Use the command ``pip install grip-nulling``